When to use Teams

 A Front account can contain many Teams.
 A Team is a distinct workspace within Front.
 Team members can have access to multiple Teams and can manage inboxes across each of them.

-The Teams feature is currently available on all Enterprise plans.
+The Teams feature is currently available on our Enterprise plans.
+Follow these instructions to learn how to create a new Team.

 When should you use Teams?